Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 - Log message box
-  Detailed log message with further information to the log type.
+  Detailed log message with further information.

   > [Info] In case of an error, detailed information is provided (stack trace) for reporting and debugging purposes.